• Skip to primary navigation

 Freezing feijoas

 Feijoas can be stored easily in the freezer for several months.
 You can put the whole fruit in the freezer and defrost when you want to use them.
-Alternatively you can scoop the flesh out of the skins and measure them out the correct quality for you favorite recipes, then label and freeze in batches for a delicious feijoa treat throughout the year.
+Alternatively you can scoop the flesh out of the skins and measure them out the correct quality for you favorite recipes, then label and freeze them in batches for a delicious feijoa treat throughout the year.

 Recipes for feijoas

 Got heaps of feijoas but not sure what to make?
 Below is a selection of delicious feijoa recipes with everything from savory and baking, to ice cream and drinks.
-Read on for some mouth watering inspiration.
+Read on for some mouth-watering inspiration.

 Savory feijoa recipes